Maria-Boza/Automatic-Plant-Waterer/index.md

 # Automatic Plant Waterer

-This projects has been created by Maria Boza (mib57) and Ashley Heckman (agh93) for Cornells ECE5725 class
+This projects has been created by Maria Boza (mib57) and Ashley Heckman (agh93) for Cornell's ECE5725 class.

 ## Live feed

-This plant you see here is a **Marigold**
+The plant you see growing here is a **Marigold**

 ## Moisture Levels

-The moister level of the soil is currently:
+The current moister level of the soil is:

 ## Temperature

-The current temperature is:
+The current ambient temperature is:

 ## Humidity

 The current humidity in the air is:

-## Watering Cycle
+## Current Watering Cycle

 * Once a day
 * 10 ml of water pumped